 What is Revaluation Account?

 A Revaluation Account is outlined to determine net profit or loss on revaluation of assets and liabilities and including those items that are unrecorded into books.
+Revaluation account is prepared at the time of admission of a new partner or in case of death or retirement of a partner.
 The Revaluation profit or loss is transferred to the capital a/c of all the partners comprising deceased or retiring partners in their old profit sharing ratio (PSR).

 What is Revaluation of Assets and Reassessment of Liabilities?

-- If the revaluation a/c finally displays a cr. balance then, it stipulates net profit and if there is a debit balance then it stipulates net loss.
+- If the revaluation A/c finally displays a credit (cr.) balance then, it stipulates net profit and if there is a debit balance then it stipulates net loss.
 Which will be later transferred to the capital account of the old partners in the old ratio.